Some Doxastic \L ukasiewicz Logic: Introduction

 This paper is organized as follows.
-In section \ref{preliminiaries}, we review axioms of \L ukasiewicz logic and give some definitions about the Kripke structure that we use throughout this paper.
-In section \ref{general_belief}, we first introduce the language of doxastic \L ukasiewicz logic containing pseudo-classical belief, then give its Kripke semantics by considering fuzzy values for both atomic propositions and accessibility relations.
-Next, after modeling fuzzy muddy children puzzle, we propose some axiomatic systems, and prove their soundness and completeness with respect to the corresponding semantics.
-The structure of section \ref{localized_belief} is similar to the section \ref{general_belief}, however we define some other extensions of \L ukasiewicz logic based on skeptical belief, then model a CPA-experiment.
-Furthermore, we prove the soundness and completeness of some axiomatic systems corresponding to skeptical belief.
+In section \ref{preliminiaries}, we provide a review of the axioms of \L ukasiewicz logic that will be utilized throughout this paper.
+In section \ref{general_belief}, we first introduce the language of doxastic \L ukasiewicz logic, which expands the \L ukasiewicz logic language by incorporating a modal (belief) operator.
+Then present a Kripke-based semantics in which both atomic propositions and accessibility relations take fuzzy values.
+Finally, we propose several axiomatic systems and demonstrate their soundness and completeness relative to the corresponding semantics.